 1963 opens the city-galerie on Pelikanstrasse in Zurich.
-First important exhibition of modern art, 15 June to 10 July 1965, Pop Art, with works by Warhol, Lichtenstein, Oldenburg, Rauschenberg, Wesselmann and Rosenquist.
-In the following years the gallery moves three times and becomes known as Galerie Bischofberger.
+The first important exhibition of modern art, Pop Art, takes place from 15 June to 10 July 1965, with works by Warhol, Lichtenstein, Oldenburg, Rauschenberg, Wesselmann and Rosenquist.
+In the following years the gallery moves three times and becomes known as Galerie Bruno Bischofberger.
 Exhibitions include work by a number of the most important living artists from Europe and the USA, in solo exhibitions or group shows.
-Notable presentations feature American Pop Art, the Nouveau Réalistes from Paris (such as Klein, Tinguely and Spoerri), as well as leading exponents of Conceptual Art (Nauman, Kosuth, Kawara), Minimalism (Judd, Flavin, André, Serra, Le Witt) and Land Art (Heizer).
+Notable presentations feature American Pop Art, the Nouveau Réalistes from Paris (such as Klein, Tinguely and Spoerri), as well as leading exponents of Conceptual Art (Nauman, Kosuth, Kawara), Minimalism (Judd, Flavin, André, Serra, Le Witt), and Land Art (Heizer).

-From the late 1970s and throughout the 1980s Bischofberger regularly shows Schnabel, Salle, Basquiat, Barceló, Condo, Clemente, Cucchi, Dokoupil, Halley, Bidlo, Tinguely and Warhol.
-He publishes a number of books on these artists and contributes to the realisation of museum exhibitions of these artists’ work worldwide.
+From the late 1970s and throughout the 1980s Bischofberger regularly shows Julian Schnabel, David Salle, Jean-Michel Basquiat, Miquel Barceló, George Condo, Francesco Clemente, Enzo Cucchi, Dokoupil, Peter Halley, Mike Bidlo, Jean Tinguely, and Andy Warhol.
+He publishes a number of books on these and other artists and contributes to the realisation of museum exhibitions of these artists’ work worldwide.

 Bischofberger becomes Basquiat's worldwide exclusive art dealer, an agreement that lasts until the artist’s untimely death.

-In 1984 Bischofberger commissions Warhol, Basquiat and Clemente, who are all exclusively represented by his gallery, to create a number of collaborative works which are shown in Zurich from 15 September - to 13 October 1984.
-Warhol and Basquiat continue to collaborate, the younger artist successfully persuading the older to paint by hand again after having used silk screens exclusively for 23 years.
-Exhibition of these Collaborations from 14 November 1986 to 17 January 1987.
+In 1984 Bischofberger commissions Warhol, Basquiat and Clemente, who are all exclusively represented by his gallery, to create a number of collaborative works which are shown in Zurich from 15 September to 13 October 1984.
+Warhol and Basquiat continue to collaborate at two, the younger artist successfully persuading the older to paint by hand again after having used silk screens exclusively for 23 years.
+Bischofberger shows a selection of these Double-Collaborations from 14 November 1986 to 17 January 1987.